 - You gradually build your own file of notes as you work.

 - If life gets busy or hectic – just put the course away and pick it up again when life calms down.

 NOTE: The link to the first file will usually be automatically sent to the Billing address.
 Forward this to the student if you registered for them.

 If you are enrolling someone else, the student /s MUST (on the same day) contact us directly from their own email address.
 They must state their name and address, details of the course on which you are enrolling them and must provide details of the person/organisation paying for their course.
 We must have this information first.

 Sharing courses – see Level 1 description.

-Established 1994 we have trained a worldwide family of professional and amateur riders.
+Established in 1994 and since then we have trained a worldwide family of professional and amateur riders.
 We are an enduring professional training provider because we care as much about horses as we do about people.

 After you have read this whole page, if you have more questions….. we have a few more answers so Try the Frequently Asked Questions page (FAQ)

 Lingfield home study horse courses work well for everyone no matter how little time they have to spare for studying.